Laestadianism: Social gatherings

-The central activities of Laestadians are annual or more frequent church conventions, including the Summer Services of Conservative Laestadians, and the Annual Convention of the Apostolic Lutheran Church of America (Federation).
-These are attended by members from congregations far and wid.
-For the youth, haps (gatherings of teenagers and young adults to sing from Songs and Hymns of Zion and visit), song services, bonfires, youth discussions, caretaking meetings and revival meetings.
+Laestadians' central social activities are annual or more frequent church conventions, including the Summer Services of Conservative Laestadians and the Annual Convention of the Apostolic Lutheran Church of America (Federation).
+Members of congregations far and wide attend.
+There are haps (gatherings of teenagers and young adults to sing from Songs and Hymns of Zion and visit), song services, bonfires, youth discussions, caretaking meetings, and revival meetings.

 Within Firstborn Laestadianism in Scandinavia, the most important yearly events are the Christmas services in Gällivare and the Midsummer services in Lahti, where thousands of Firstborn Laestadians from different countries gather each year.

 Publications

-Different branches publish their newspapers and magazines.
+Different branches publish newspapers and magazines.

-Chosen Scripture
+Chosen scripture

-In Finland, the Bible version primarily used by Laestadians is the Finnish Bible of 1776 which, unlike newer translations, is based on the Textus Receptus.
-The Central Association of the Finnish Associations of Peace (SRK) publishes a triple Finnish translation (1776, 1933/1938, and 1992) that is used as both a study and a service Bible by Conservative Laestadian preachers.
-American and Canadian Laestadianism uses the King James Version, based as well on the Textus Receptus.
+In Finland, Laestadians mainly use the Finnish Bible of 1776, which, unlike newer translations, is based on the Textus Receptus.
+The Central Association of the Finnish Associations of Peace (SRK) publishes a triple Finnish translation (1776, 1933/1938, and 1992) used as both a study and a service Bible by Conservative Laestadian preachers.
+American and Canadian Laestadians uses the King James Version, which is also based the Textus Receptus.